 |For more such tips, visit CAT Logical Reasoning Tips.|

-Logical reasoning can be very tricky, but with right practice and methods, you can score well in this section and ace the CAT exam.
+Logical reasoning can be very tricky, but with the right practice and methods, you can score well in this section and ace the CAT exam.
 Stay tuned with BYJU’S to learn various tricks and techniques from India’s best CAT trainers.